A website has about three seconds to tell you whether it's worth your time.

 - Interactive map

-The landing page opens with a lit-up image of an ancient clay pot surrounded by a gray background, instantly setting the mood for this mysterious design.
+The landing page opens with a softly illuminated image of an ancient clay pot surrounded by a gray background, instantly setting the mood for this mysterious design.
 As you start scrolling, you submerge yourself in a historical story that relies on fluid background colors and font styles that remind us of something mythical and old.

 As the background smoothly transitions from pitch-black to light hues, the content varies, presenting a balanced mixture of textual and visual content-oriented sections.